-|1924||The foundation, the Society for the Diffusion of Scientific Knowledge was established.|
+|1924||The Society for the Diffusion of Scientific Knowledge established as a foundation.|

-|1944||Merged with the Japan Science Society at the Tokyo Institute of Technology to establish the foundation, The Japan Science Society|
+|1944||Merged with the Japan Science Society at the Tokyo Institute of Technology to establish The Japan Science Society foundation|

 |1975||Japan Shipbuilding Industry Foundation (currently The Nippon Foundation) Chairman, Ryoichi Sasakawa and Science Council of Japan Chairman, Seiji Kaya re-started the dormant foundation.|